| ||||||||

 completely obliterated and ran over at its western abutment

-.
+is in fact prehistoric.
 The CCC does not seem to be involved

 as there is waay too much dirt and not the slightest trace of